matias-rivera/restobar/README.md

     git clone https://github.com/matias-rivera/restobar.git
     ```

-2. You will need to install [Postgres](https://www.postgresql.org/), here is a [tutorial](https://www.youtube.com/watch?v=RAFZleZYxsc).
-After that, create a database and write down his name, user and password.
+2. You will need to install a [Mysql Server](https://www.mysql.com/), i think that [WAMP](https://www.wampserver.com/en/) is an easy tool to get started.
+Then create a database.

 3. Go to "backend", install the dependencies.